tomheaton/mcjty-website/docs/1.18/ep3.md

     }

     private void registerGenerator() {
-        // Using CustomLoaderBuilder we can define a json file for our model that will use our baked model BlockModelBuilder generatorModel = models().getBuilder(Registration.GENERATOR.getId().getPath())
+        // Using CustomLoaderBuilder we can define a JSON file for our model that will use our baked model BlockModelBuilder generatorModel = models().getBuilder(Registration.GENERATOR.getId().getPath())
                 .parent(models().getExistingFile(mcLoc("cube")))
                 .customLoader((blockModelBuilder, helper) -> new CustomLoaderBuilder<BlockModelBuilder>(GENERATOR_LOADER, blockModelBuilder, helper) { })